graezykev/explain-nuance-git-merge-rebase/README.md

 +Modified by Kev
 ```

 See?
-The changes are also different to the previous commit `D`, because the commit `D` was **rewritten** in the rebase process.
+The change is also different to the previous commit `D`, because the commit `D` was **rewritten** in the rebase process.

-> Actually the commit message could also have been modified as well, in the commit editor we saw after ``git rebase --continue`.

 ### Graph After Rebase

+Rebase modifies the original commit `D` on the feature branch:

 ```css
 A---B---C [main]